cortex-lab/phy/docs/cli.md

 useful when random access to the raw data is expensive, when the raw data will not accompany a shared dataset, or when compressed raw data would otherwise make on-demand extraction slow.

+The saved subset is a pool for the GUI, not the exact set drawn at once.
+For each selected cluster, the Waveform View chooses up to `controller.n_spikes_waveforms` spikes from that pool (100 by default).
+Merges and splits continue to use whichever constituent spike IDs are present in the pool.

 It does **not** pre-extract every spike in the recording.
 The current phylib implementation samples from 20 representative raw-data chunks and applies the